 Please refer to the guidelines (available in the Downloads section) and the research grants & fellowships handbook before applying.
 Applications for large grants must:

 - be discussed with the relevant consortia leader (see details above)

 - state an estimate of the total HPC use in Allocation Units (AU)

 - be accompanied by the HPC 'new' form (available in the Downloads section) when more than 160 million AU are required in any one year.

 What to do once you have been awarded NERC funding

 Once your application has been approved for funding, and following receipt of your award letter, you will need to submit the 'new' HPC form.
-See below for the relevant forms and guidance material.

 Please note that the main allocations for HPC are made at a Steering Committee meeting in spring (typically March) of each year, with allocations awarded from April to March of the following year.
 For each subsequent year of usage, users must update their request by submitting a Continuation Form for each grant utilising HPC.
 These requests are also reviewed at the annual spring meeting of the HPC Steering Committee.
 Any applications received outside of the spring time frame will be assessed at an autumn Steering Committee Meeting or, if urgent, via email, as appropriate.